 The point is that a lot can be achieved with relatively little technology if the value is there.
 So, put your time, effort, sweat, and stress into the value – not the technology.

-And, even if you do decide to go with a specialized platform – e.g., a Thinkific or a WordPress plug-in like LifterLMS – this isn’t a life decision.
+And, even if you do decide to go with a specialized platform – e.g., a Thinkific or a Teachable or a WordPress plug-in like LifterLMS – this isn’t a life decision.
 Changes can be made in the future – again, let value lead the way.
 Do what makes sense to get started, but by all means, get started – whether that means with your first course our your next one.

 That’s all.
 If you have come up with simple and/or creative ways to deliver your course(s) without specialized technology, drop me a line.
 I’d love to hear your story.
 Please comment and share.